Even our diplomas are diverse

 • Group 5: Mathematics

 • Group 6: Visual Arts, Spanish, Chemistry, Music, and online courses [Economics, Philosophy, Psychology, Film, Information Technology for a Global Society (ITGS)]

 International Baccalaureate Results

 A true international education must include community service, if we are to raise socially-conscious children who will understand social and political issues in the real world.
-The International School of Los Angeles has made it mandatory for ALL juniors and seniors (IB and FB) to complete 150 hours of CAS (Creativity, Action, Service), originally solely an IB requirement.
+The International School of Los Angeles has made it mandatory for ALL juniors and seniors (IB and FB) to complete 150 hours of CAS (Creativity, Activity, Service), originally solely an IB requirement.